Flying-foxes are the largest flying mammals in the world, acting as long-range seed dispersers and pollinators for a large number of native trees.

-- an as-of-right authority for all persons to undertake low impact activities (e.g. weeding, mulching, mowing and minor tree trimming) at flying-fox roosts in accordance with a code of practice; and
+- An as-of-right authority for all persons to undertake low impact activities (e.g. weeding, mulching, mowing and minor tree trimming) at flying-fox roosts in accordance with a code of practice.

-These reforms are in line with the Government’s objective to reduce red tape, but contain important limitations and safeguards to ensure the sustainability of Queensland’s flying-fox species will not be put at risk.
+These reforms contain important limitations and safeguards to ensure the sustainability of Queensland’s flying-fox species will not be put at risk.